 Pack a punch in your bathroom with the classic art deco pallet – the combination of black, white, and gold is irresistibly glamorous and will give your bathroom instant vintage appeal.
 Create a checkerboard-effect floor with tiles or go all out with a gold feature wall contrasted against black furniture for true Jazz Age dazzle.

 For a more romantic spin on the art deco look, choose floral, bohemian designs that have a feminine twist.
-Patterns in pale shades, like the Hackney patchwork design, will add depth and texture while still looking subtle.
-For more of a statement, choose green and blue jewel tones, like those in the V&A Morgan design.
+Patterns in pale shades will add depth and texture while still looking subtle.
+For more of a statement, choose green and blue jewel tones.

 By getting playful with shapes and looking for retro-inspired patterns, you can create an art deco bathroom that oozes 1920s glamour and class.
 Browse our other design guides for more inspiration, and find your nearest showroom to explore the options up close.